Const Header

 The scenic base under the Luke paper mill is built up using 1x1 framing that carries a 1/4" plywood deck.
 3/4" foam is then laminated to that to make the land forms.

+The peninsula uses a simple L girder frame, with 1x risers and 1/2" plywood cut in "cookie cutter" fashion for sub roadbed.
 The narrow parts of the layout are to be built as shelves, using steel brackets to attach them to the walls.
+The Elkins Yard is built on a hollow core door to maintain a low profile for this elevated section.
 These are connected permanently to the large sections, although there are three removable sections for access to the closet, the window, and the main entrance to the room.
 These locations are noted on the diagram.

 Aside from keeping the mess and fumes out in the garage, building the layout segments in the shop has another very real benefit.
 When I installed the wiring for the track, turnout motors and scenic lighting, I could tip the layout up on end and work standing up with the wiring right in front of me.
 No hot solder falling in my hair!
 This helped me keep the wiring much neater, and the junctions more secure.